 If your child loves Barbie you’ll want to take her along.
 But sadly, Barbie’s hotel, hotel, abode, mansions, etc. are way too big for the road.
 Consider this new and custom made traveling house for Barbie.
 You’ll enjoy creating it AND kiddo will enjoy it when you travel.
 It uses 3 ring binders from the drug store as rooms.
 Check this out!

-Kendra at Southern Disposition, photo from Kendra, has some fabo ideas about making your very own travel friendly Barbie house.
-For travel I would make only 1 room – less to carry!
+Kendra at Southern Disposition, photo from Kendra, has some fabulous decorating ideas about making your very own travel-friendly Barbie house.
+For travel, I would make only 1 room – less to carry!
 Use a three ring binder and create your own clever space for Barbie using paper from the craft store and your own imagination.

 Kendra’s blog is by invitation only but you can see Joy’s fabulous example of a 3 ring binder house for Barbie’s at Copper’s Fox and Friends.

 Do you have a boy traveler at your house?
 Create a house or secret lair for his lego people or superhero figures.
 The sky is the limit with this clever idea!
-Use a $ Store binder and make a ‘Super Secret Hideout’ instead.
+Use a Dollar Store binder and make a ‘Super Secret Hideout’ instead of a Barbie house.
 Use pictures from the internet of bunk beds, computers, and assorted ‘spy’ stuff for your little guy.

 This type of activity is a great way for kids to learn.
-Well, of course it is an educational activity, right?
+Well, of course, it is an educational activity, right?
 Role play helps children learn.
 Pretending when kids play allows them to ‘try on’ things for size.
 They can work through things that have seen and wonder about or are curious about.
 Listening in to them when they play will give you a great vantage point to understand what is going on in their world.

 According to Dr. Kaufman, who wrote about the value of pretend play in Psychology Today, pretend play is a crucial part of child development.
 The benefits of pretend play include: increased language development, improving the awareness of self – that your thoughts differ from those of others, divergent thinking and the ability to express feelings and the ability to combine your emotion and thoughts.